TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 ### Perspective (WIP)
 This is still very work in progress, but I started working on extracting the math I used in [Aegisub-Perspective-Motion](https://github.com/Zahuczky/Zahuczkys-Aegisub-Scripts/tree/main) into Lua libraries and an improved perspective script.
 The core functions are implemented [here](modules/arch/Perspective.moon) already, together with some general-purpose [linear algebra functions](modules/arch/Math.moon).

+For the math involved and how these functions fit into the picture, see [this write-up](doc/perspective_math.md).

 ## Scripts for Editing and QC
 These scripts try to provide shortcuts for actions in editing or in applying QC notes.
 They're tailored to the processes and conventions in the group I'm working in, but maybe they'll also be useful for other people.